Isaac Paredes homers as Tampa Bay Rays beat Los Angeles Dodgers 11-10

 Jalen Beeks (2-2) worked a scoreless seventh before Jason Adam got six outs for his seventh save.

-Tampa Bay closer Pete Fairbanks was warming up in the bullpen but left for the dugout with a trainer.
+Tampa Bay closer Pete Fairbanks was warming up in the bullpen but left for the dugout after his hip locked up.

+“I don’t have much more,” Cash said.
+“We saw him walk very gingerly from the bullpen and he was in some pain.”

 Yandy Díaz hit a third-inning RBI single before Paredes homered in a two-run fourth to put Tampa Bay up 10-7.